wildmaster84/Xenia-WebServices/README.md

 ## Preparing the project

 1. Install dependencies with the `npm install` command.
-2. Create a `.env` file in the project root, following this structure:
+2. Create a `.env` file in the project root, following this structure.
 3. [What is an .env file?](https://devcenter.heroku.com/articles/heroku-local#set-up-your-local-environment-variables)

 ```env